By Emma Fan

 The mechanism of chemical peeling and microneedling is similar: the natural process of skin renewal.
 They both can be done at home to reduce acne scars, fine lines and improve skin tones.

 The biggest difference between them is microneedling is less invasive because it creates microchannels and lets them heal without removing the whole layer of skin, while chemical peelingremoves all the affected areas.
 As a result, it takes a longer time to recover for chemical peels.
-Chemical peels also have a higher risk of causing hyperpigmentation in those with more pigmented skin.
+Chemical peels also have a higher risk of causing hyperpigmentation in those with more pigmented skin especially if they are getting a medium or deep peel.

 The advantage for chemical peels is deeper peels work better ondeep acne scars than microneedling.
 However, the drawback is that chemical peelscannot be applied to people with darker skin tone and sensitive skin because of the risk of causing hyperpigmentation and the range of surfaces it can be applied is not as broad as microneedling.